 The information required is detailed in the RUI/ROA Program Announcement, primarily in Sec.
 II.B. with additional instructions thereafter regarding proposal preparation including submission of certification of RUI/ROA eligibility.
 Please read the program announcement carefully and include all the required information in your request.

 Typical ROA awards are for $20,000-$80,000 for periods of two to 12 months, although the amount varies depending on the type of request and duration.
 The requested budget should be appropriate for the scope of the project being proposed.
 Many factors, including the nature of the project, number of investigators, and the project's duration affect the amount requested.
-We strongly encourage a conversation with the cognizant Program Director before submitting an ROA supplement request to determine if the proposed budget is within the appropriate funding range for the particular program and circumstances.
+We strongly encourage a conversation with the managing program director before submitting an ROA supplement request to determine if the proposed budget is within the appropriate funding range for the particular program and circumstances.

 Funds should be requested at least 3 months before the funds will be needed.
-For optimal consideration for funding in the current fiscal year, your request should reach us by March 1 of each year.
-Please note: supplement requests are not automatically awarded - they are subject to NSF approval and are competitive.
+For optimal consideration for funding in the current fiscal year, requests should be submitted by March 1 of each year.